hvdwolf/SofiaServerNoKill/README.md

 # SofiaServerNoKill
-This xposed module skips the SofiaServer kill all apps when going to sleep
+This xposed module skips the SofiaServer "kill all apps" when going to sleep.
+This should replace the old nokill mod from Gustden.

+** Completely Untested yet **